peterychuang/peterychuang.github.io/content/tech/2016-04-11-flat-plat-blue-gnome-gtk-theme-release.md

 sudo cp -r path/to/Flat-Plat-Blue /usr/share/themes
 {{< /highlight >}}

-- Use Gnome Tweak Tool to enable both the GTK+ Theme and the Shell Theme
+- Use GNOME Tweak Tool to enable both the GTK+ Theme and the Shell Theme
 - Profit!